 Creating a custom booking widget for WordPress without plugins

 Creating a custom booking widget on WordPress without using plugins involves a bit of coding but can give you greater control and customization over the functionality and design of your widget.
-Below is a step-by-step guide to help you build a simple booking form widget directly into your WordPress theme.
+Below is a step-by-step guide to help you build a simple booking form widget directly into your WordPress theme starting from planning, creating a child theme, to styling and testing the widget.
+Read more to dive deep into the process of creating a booking widget.

 Step 1: Planning Your Widget